swiftcoder2020/bsl-fingerspelling-js-game/README.md

-Separately, in relation to the modals, I was conscious of not overpowering the background colour by utilising the orange (#D96C06) as it may be perceived as a warning alert message, therefore I took the sensible decision to have a white (#F5EFED) background, then utilise the orange (#D96C06) for the border with a turquoise blue (#2292A4) as the font colour.
+Separately, in relation to the modals, I was conscious of not overpowering the background colour by utilising the orange (#D96C06) as it may be perceived as a warning alert message, therefore I took the sensible decision to have a white (#F5EFED) background, then utilise the orange (#D96C06) for the border with a teal (#2292A4) as the font colour.
 I had intended in wanting to apply the fluorescent green (#BDBF09) as the font colour, to give an element of positivity in various messages, however, much to my disappointment Accessible Colours deemed this as a fail therefore a blend of black (#0F0A0A) was an appropriate alternative which I decided to choose in place of my preference.

 ### Typography